xyz745/FairGenerate/Readme.md

-<h1>[TOSEM 2025:  Enhancing Fairness Through Synthetic Data Generation and Two-Fold Biased Labels Removal]</h1>
+<h1>[TOSEM 2025] FairGenerate : Enhancing Fairness Through Synthetic Data Generation and Two-Fold Biased Labels Removal </h1>

 In this work, we propose the ‘FairGenerate,’ a pre-processing method that addresses imbalanced data and biased labels from the training dataset.